Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 An abstract integer field has the following properties in addition to the common [derived field](#derived-field) settings:

 * **length** - The length of this field.
 This controls whether the Doctrine mapping type will be `integer` (5-11), `bigint` (> 11) or `smallint` (< 5).
 Default value is `11`.
 * **sortablePosition** - A boolean specifying whether this field stores the position for the [Sortable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/sortable.md) or not.
 If set to `true` this field will be used as default sorting criteria.
-In [view pages](#view-action) there is a drag n drop functionality offered for easy reordering.
+In [index pages](#index-action) there is a drag n drop functionality offered for easy reordering.

 #### Integer field